Interview # 444

 Want to know how I could tell?
 The usual signs are simple to see:

+Even the candidate can be conscious of these visible signs.
 With Amanda it was none of the above.
 It was Blotching:

 blotch (blch)